Dear Miss Ginsu,

 This week the farm share delivered a bunch of eggplants.
 I have not really done much with them before, so I ask your advice.
 Other than tossing some sauteed eggplant into a bean salad (not that there’s anything wrong with that), what other tips do you have?

 — Desperately Seeking Produce Advice

-A ratatouille is a classic use (or stuff hollowed-out shells with ratatouille and bake 'em) and there's always the classic eggplant parm.
+Oh, you’re so lucky.
+I do love eggplants.
+They’re almost like vegetarian meat, so dice them and add them to curries and stews.
+Ratatouille is a classic use (or stuff hollowed-out eggplant shells with ratatouille and bake them) and there’s always the classic eggplant parmesan.

-Lil Frankie's in the East Village serves eggplant halved, roasted and topped with a zippy chili oil, but I think you'd have to have their wood-fired oven to make it taste that rich and smoky.
-I've tried it in my oven, and it's just not the same.
-But eggplant does love the grill.
-There's something about the smoke that really compliments the flavor.
+My Italian favorite, Lil Frankie’s in the East Village, roasts their eggplant until meltingly tender and almost blackened.
+They cut it open and top it with a zippy chili oil, but I think you’d have to have their wood-fired oven to make it taste that rich and smoky.
+I’ve tried it in my oven, and it’s just not the same.
+But eggplant does love the grill, so if you have one, consider roasting them with some wood.
+There’s something about that smoke that really compliments the flavor of eggplant flesh.

 1 large eggplant

 Preheat oven to 450F.
 Poke the eggplant several times with a fork (to create steam-escape routes) and place on a baking sheet.

 Bake until it is soft, about 20-30 minutes, or you could also grill the eggplant (it’s okay for it to char) about 10-15 minutes.

 Allow the eggplant to cool before cutting in half, draining off any excess juice and scooping its flesh into a food processor/blender.